 As remote working has become the need of the hour, Zoom has taken centre stage as the most preferred video-conferencing app across platforms.
 While I’ve loved using the Zoom app on iPhone to stay connected with dear ones and collaborate with colleagues.
 At times, I’ve run into issues unexpectedly.
 If it’s the case with you as well, these tried and tested tips can help you fix the Zoom app not working on iPhone or iPad issues.

 - Delete And Reinstall Zoom

 - Contact Zoom Support

-#1.
-Check Internet Connection of Your iPhone
+1. Check Internet Connection on iPhone

 First things first, it’d be better to check the internet connection.
 If the poor internet connection happens to be the main culprit, you can get rid of the snag with ease.
 The age-old airplane mode (Settings → Airplane Mode → turn on/off) trick could come in handy in resolving the problem quickly.
 If that doesn’t help, then turn off/on cellular/mobile data.